AJSKirk/ajskirk.github.io/_drafts/Books/book-review-the-ai-does-not-hate-you.md

 ---
-layout: review
+layout: stub
-title: 'Book Review: The AI Does Not Hate You'
+title: 'Book: The AI Does Not Hate You by Tom Chivers'
 permalink: "/books/the-ai-does-not-hate-you"
 author: Tom Chivers